 The HIPAA Privacy Rule is a national law protecting individuals’ medical records and other personal health information.
 As a health care provider, NEPA Community Health Care is held responsible, by law, to keep your personal health information confidential.
 The Notice of Privacy Practices document at NEPA Community Health Care describes how we protect your information, how you can access your information, and how you or the health center can share your information in a safe and secure manner.
 Patients are asked to review and sign an acknowledgement of this policy annually.

 NEPA Community Health Care informs all patients of the importance of keeping appointments as well as the expectation that patients will call to cancel as soon as possible if they are unable to keep an appointment.
-In order to provide exceptional care to ALL patients, NEPA Community Health Care follows a strict policy that if a patient fails to keep an appointment three times within a six-month period, s/he will ONLY be permitted a same-day or walk-in appointment for six months thereafter.
+A patient is considered to have “no-showed” when s/he fails to appear OR arrives ten or more minutes late for a scheduled appointment.
+In order to provide exceptional care to ALL patients, NEPA Community Health Care follows a strict policy that if a patient “no shows” three times within a six-month period, s/he will ONLY be permitted a same-day or walk-in appointment for six months thereafter.

 NEPA Community Health Care believes that patients’ ability to access clinical advice when the health center is closed reduces emergency room visits, promotes continuity of care, and fosters patient-centeredness.
 Routine, urgent and emergent care needs after normal business hours are accessible through the organization’s after-hours coverage system.